garamb1/garamb1.github.io/_posts/2024-07-19-classilla-build.md

 [Cameron Kaiser](https://www.floodgap.com) and contributors have been working on [Classilla](https://www.floodgap.com/software/classilla/), an updated release of Mozilla for Mac OS 8.6 and 9 from 2009 to 2021.
 Classilla is provided under the Mozilla Public License.

-## On building from source
+## Context

-Recently, a [discussion](https://system7today.com/forums/index.php?topic=3829.0) on the amazing System 7 Today Forum was started by lauland, discussing the possibility of building it from source and possibly continue development, so I decided to give it a try on Mac OS X.
+Recently, a [discussion](https://system7today.com/forums/index.php?topic=3829.0) on the amazing System 7 Today Forum was started by lauland, regarding the possibility of building it from source and possibly continue development, so I decided to give it a try on Mac OS X.

-Picking up the excellent work started by lauland, I managed to build on OS X.
+Picking up the excellent work started by lauland, I managed to build Classilla on OS X, and here's how to do it.

 ## What you'll need